Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-If you live in a country that’s part of the SWIFT network, you can find your SWIFT number on your bank statement, by signing in to your online banking system or by calling your bank.
+If you live in a country that’s part of the SWIFT network, you can find your SWIFT code by either looking on your bank statement, signing in to your online banking system or calling your bank.

-If you’re sending money internationally and need a SWIFT number, ask your recipient for the SWIFT number of the bank to which their account belongs.
+If you’re sending money internationally and need a SWIFT code, ask your recipient for the SWIFT code of the bank to which their account belongs.

-Short for International Bank Account Number, an IBAN code is a unique number assigned to specific bank accounts involved in international business.
+Short for International Bank Account Number, an IBAN is a unique number assigned to specific bank accounts involved in international business.
 Though not exclusive to Europe, IBAN is used in most European countries.
-Malaysia does not use IBAN numbers, but you could encounter them when sending money to an international recipient — specifying the IBAN number makes for faster transactions.
+Banks in New Zealand use only SWIFT codes instead of IBANs.

-An IBAN number is an alphanumeric number containing information that identifies a bank, country and account number.
-With lengths fixed by country, IBAN codes can be up to 34 characters.
+An IBAN is an alphanumeric code containing information that identifies a bank, country and account number.
+With lengths fixed by country, IBANs can be up to 34 characters.

-If you’re sending money internationally and need an IBAN number, ask your recipient for the IBAN number of their deposit account.
+If you’re sending money internationally and need an IBAN, ask your recipient for the IBAN of their deposit account.
 Some countries you’re sending money to may require you to provide one.
 In this case, you can combine your BSB and account number without any spaces.